 The horticultural lighting QPL allows multiple driver options for a single listed product to accommodate differing voltages and also to allow fixture manufacturers to manage supply chain complexity with multiple driver original equipment manufacturers (OEMs).
 When operating at its full power, each driver has slightly different electrical efficiencies at different ends of its input voltage range.
 The most accurate way to ensure that the lowest-efficacy operating state of the fixture is known would be to require full-fixture testing for each driver, at all input voltage extremes.
 However, this would be prohibitively expensive in both time and money.

 As a compromise, the driver testing requirements call for fixture manufacturers to perform "benchtop" electrical testing of all drivers when operating at the fixture's maximum designed power state and report the accumulated performance data.
 With the announcement on May 18th, 2020, only input driver input measurements are required and driver output measurements are no longer required.
 See this file for a suggested format reflecting the requirements released in this announcement.

-The driver and input voltage combination that results in the single lowest electrical efficiency out of the global set in the benchtop report will be the test condition that should be examined in full-fixture LM-79 performance testing but the DLC may ask the manufacturer to provide detailed evidence to demonstrate the worst case driver thermals.
+The driver and input voltage combination that results in the highest wattage out of the global set in the benchtop report will be the test condition that should be examined in full-fixture LM-79 performance testing but the DLC may ask the manufacturer to provide detailed evidence to demonstrate the worst case driver thermals.